-I’ve written several books on planning, including The Plan-as-you-go Business Plan, published by Harcourt Brace, McGraw-Hill, and Dow Jones-Irwin.
-I’m the principal author of Business Plan Pro.
-I’m also co author of 3 Weeks to Startup, published in 2008 by Entrepreneur Press; and author of Sales and Market Forecasting for Entrepreneurs, published in 2010 by Business Expert Press, and Hurdle: the Book on Business Planning.
+I’ve written several books on planning.
+The latest, Lean Business Planning, was first published in 2015 by Motivational Press.
+Before that one I wrote The Plan-as-you-go Business Plan, published by Entrepreneur Press.
+And before that, Hurdle: the Book on Business Planning, from the 1990s.
+I’m also co author of 3 Weeks to Startup, published in 2008 by Entrepreneur Press; and author of Sales and Market Forecasting for Entrepreneurs, published in 2010 by Business Expert Press.

 I have a Stanford MBA degree, an MA in Journalism with honors from the University of Oregon, and a BA in Literature magna cum laude from the University of Notre Dame.
 And I’m on Wikipedia as Tim Berry, entrepreneur.

 I’ve seen business plans and planning from a many different viewpoints.
-I read and review about 50 business plans per year as an investor member of the Willamette Angel Conference (WAC), a local angel investment group.
+For more than 10 years I read and reviewed about 50 business plans per year as an investor member of the Willamette Angel Conference (WAC), a local angel investment group.
 I was investor chair in 2010 and investor fund manager in 2013.
-I’m a frequent judge of business plan competitions, including the Rice University Million-Dollar Business Plan Competition and the University of Texas’ Venture Labs Competition, formerly Moot Corp, the Superbowl of business plan competitions.
+For a couple of decades I’ve been a frequent judge of business plan competitions, including the Rice University Million-Dollar Business Plan Competition and the University of Texas’ Venture Labs Competition, formerly Moot Corp, the Superbowl of business plan competitions.

 I successfully landed venture capital for Palo Alto Software in 2000, and then bought out our investors in 2002.
 They and I remain friends.
-I was a consultant to Apple Computer as business plan expert steadily for 14 years of repeat business, doing (among other things) 14 years of annual plans for Apple Latin America, Apple Pacific, and Apple Japan.
-Apple Latin America grew from $2 million to $37 million annual sales while I was doing its annual business plans, and Apple Japan grew from $187 million to $1.5 billion in annual sales while I was doing its planning (not that my planning was responsible, but at least it didn’t screw things up).
+I was a consultant to Apple Computer as business plan expert steadily for 14 years of repeat business.
+That included doing (among other things) 14 years of annual plans for Apple Latin America, Apple Pacific, and Apple Japan.
+Apple Latin America grew from $2 million to $37 million annual sales while I was doing its annual business plans.
+Apple Japan grew from $187 million to $1.5 billion in annual sales while I was doing its planning (not that my planning was responsible, but at least it didn’t screw things up).

-I teach Starting a Business and Business Planning.
 I taught Starting a Business at the University of Oregon for 11 years.
 I do a SCORE (Service Corps of Retired Executives) workshop on business planning every quarter; and I am now a guest teacher with two Small Business Development Centers.
-My complete start-and-grow-your business curriculum is online and available free to other teachers.

 I like writing.
 It reminds me of my first career as a journalist.
 I was night editor for UPI in Mexico City for three years, and McGraw-Hill World News correspondent for Mexico for five years.
-I wrote regularly for Business Week and other McGraw-Hill publications, and occasionally for Financial Times and others.
+During those years I wrote regularly for Business Week and other McGraw-Hill publications, and occasionally for Financial Times and others.
 I even wrote some published fiction — not counting market research — but it wasn’t very good.
-I’m now blogging often, on my main blog Planning Startups Stories every weekday and also on Amex Open, Small Business Trends, Huffington Post, and Up and Running, among others.
+I’ve been blogging since 2007, on my main blog Planning Startups Stories.
+And also on bplans.com, Amex Open, Small Business Trends, Huffington Post, and others.

 I’ve seen startups and small business from multiple views, as founder, consultant, co-founder, and investor.
 I’ve had good years and bad ones.
-At one very low point, my wife and I had three mortgages and $65,000 of credit card debt, which we survived, but I really don’t recommend .
+At one very low point, my wife and I had three mortgages and $65,000 of credit card debt.
+We survived that.
+But I really don’t recommend .
 I like to think I’ve never lost track of what’s really important.
-I’d have to give my wife of 44 years credit for us still being married after three companies, five kids, 5 college educations, 2 graduate degrees, 7 jobs, and I forget how many mortgages.
+I’d have to give my wife of 53 years credit for us still being married after three companies, five kids, 5 college educations, 2 graduate degrees, 7 jobs, and I forget how many mortgages.